-3.2.1 - Definitions You Should Know
+3.2.1 - Definitions You Should Know:

-Gross Vehicle Weight (GVW).
-The total weight of a single vehicle plus its load.

-Gross Combination Weight (GCW).
-The total weight of a powered unit, plus trailer(s), plus the cargo.

-Gross Vehicle Weight Rating (GVWR).
-The maximum GVW specified by the manufacturer for a single vehicle plus its load.

-Gross Combination Weight Rating (GCWR).
-The maximum GCW specified by the manufacturer for a specific combination of vehicles plus its load.

-Axle Weight.
-The weight transmitted to the ground by one axle or one set of axles.

-Tire Load.
-The maximum safe weight a tire can carry at a specified pressure.
-This rating is stated on the side of each tire.

-Suspension Systems.
-Suspension systems have a manufacturer's weight capacity rating.

-Coupling Device Capacity.
-Coupling devices are rated for the maximum weight they can pull and/or carry.
+- Gross Vehicle Weight (GVW) is the total weight of a single vehicle plus its load; - Gross Combination Weight (GCW), the total weight of a powered unit, plus trailer(s), plus the cargo; - Gross Vehicle Weight Rating (GVWR), the maximum GVW specified by the manufacturer for a single vehicle plus its load; - Gross Combination Weight Rating (GCWR), the maximum GCW specified by the manufacturer for a specific combination of vehicles plus its load; - Axle Weight, the weight transmitted to the ground by one axle or one set of axles; - Tire Load, the maximum safe weight a tire can carry at a specified pressure.
+This rating is stated on the side of each tire: - Suspension Systems have a manufacturer's weight capacity rating; and - Coupling Device Capacity are rated for the maximum weight they can pull and/or carry.